-Title of Issue (i) Number of shares authorized Number of shares issued and outstanding as shown under the related balance sheet caption Number of shares reserved for options, warrants, conversion and other rights Number of shares held by related parties (ii) Directors, officers and employees Others (iii) Common stock - \$\mathbb{P}10 par value Authorized - shares 2,002,027,836 641,097,951 55,349,636 1,305,580,249
+Title of Issue (i) Number of shares authorized Number of shares issued and outstanding as shown under the related balance sheet caption Number of shares reserved for options, warrants, conversion and other rights Number of shares held by related parties (ii) Directors, officers and employees Others (iii) Common stock - £10 par value Authorized - shares Issued and outstanding 2,500,000,000 2,002,027,836 641,097,951 55,349,636 1,305,580,249

-(i) Include in this column each type of issue authorized (ii) Related parties referred to include persons for which separate financial statements are filed and those included in the consolidated financial statements, other than the issuer of the particular security.

-(iii) Indicate in a note any significant changes since the date of the last balance sheet filed.
+(i) Include in this column each type of issue authorized (ii) Related parties referred to include persons for which separate financial statements are filed and those included in the consolidated financial statements, other than the issuer of the particular security. (iii) Indicate in a note any significant changes since the date of the last balance sheet filed.